Which Statement About Progressive Taxes Is True?

 Conclusion

 Progressive taxes are a powerful tool for reducing income inequality and funding public services.
-And while they can influence economic behavior, the evidence suggests that moderate progressivity—combined with efficient public spending—does not significantly impede growth.
-That said, the most accurate statement about progressive taxes is that they redistribute wealth by extracting a larger share of income from high earners and channeling it toward lower-income households through various transfer mechanisms.
+On the flip side, the most accurate statement about progressive taxes is that they redistribute wealth by extracting a larger share of income from high earners and channeling it toward lower-income households through various transfer mechanisms.
+On top of that, while they can influence economic behavior, the evidence suggests that moderate progressivity—combined with efficient public spending—does not significantly impede growth.
 Understanding this dynamic equips policymakers and citizens alike to engage in informed debates about tax policy, equity, and economic prosperity.